travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 For each byte value, the leftmost nibble is used for steps that appear on the player 2 side, while the rightmost nibble is used for steps that appear on the player 1 side.
+This holds true regardless of if you are looking at official step data, or looking at edit data.